lorin/systems-reading/README.md

 - it is critical to understand why people did what they did
 - human error is a symptom of trouble deeper inside the system
 - safety is not inherent in systems
-- human error is systematically connected to feateurs of people, tools, task, and operating environment.
+- human error is systematically connected to features of people, tools, task, and operating environment.
 Progress on safety comes from understanding and influencing these connections.
 - [effective countermeasures start with] the error-producing conditions present